 My Tae Kwon Do Journey

 My Tae Kwon Do journey started with a demonstration that was presented to a summer education program where I was working.
 My first thought was WOW!
 The demonstration was made up of all different people.
 There were kids there from my son’s class and adults from our community.
-These people were not necessarily those that I would have thought to be athletic - but here they were doing some amazing athletic things!
+These people were not necessarily those that I would have thought to be athletic, but here they were doing some amazing athletic things!
 My second thought was I want to do that – and I want my family to do that!
-Mr. Meek described the idea of Pill Sung means certain victory over yourself and the things in your life that you want to overcome.
+Mr. Meek described the idea of Pil Sung- certain victory over yourself and the things in your life that you want to overcome.
 This idea rang true to me.
 I wanted my family to be a part of this.

-I shared with Mr. McKinney the exciting demonstration and wondered why we hadn’t heard about it being in Lamoni.
+I shared with my husband the exciting demonstration and wondered why we hadn’t heard about it being in Lamoni.
 He was excited about it too.
 We just had to decide who was going to start with the boys.
-We decided that he was going to start and that I would start with Megan when she got a little older.
-My patience waited 7 months.
+We decided that he would start with them and I would start with our daughter Megan, then four years old, when she was old enough.
+I waited 7 months before my patience got the best of me.
 Watching them made me want to do it more!
-I would like to thank Mr. Meek for encouraging us to join and changing my entire families’ lives.
+I would like to thank Mr. Meek for encouraging us to join and changing my families’ lives.

 I had been looking for something to enrich my life.
-I had felt complete with our family and career and was looking for something to grow in my life.
-We had started Tae Kwon Do and in the beginning it was just a physical activity.
+I felt complete with our family and career and was looking for something to grow in my life.
+We started Tae Kwon Do and in the beginning it was just a physical activity.
 Then the more we got involved I noticed how much it affected the rest of our lives.
 All the tenets of Tae Kwon Do were being made apparent.
 As a parent I liked having another reference to help discuss the things I wanted my children to live by.
 Courtesy is treating everyone with respect.
 We come to Tae Kwon Do leaving our outside lives behind and we work and learn together.
 The martial art creates a structure of respect for the knowledge and experience of those who have come before us.
 I like the way that we teach people to be respectful with our words and body language.
 It is not just dependent on age or social status, but on knowledge and experience.